 What makes a resilient champion?

-(This article is dedicated to my friend, Simon, who is recovering well from what could have been an absolutely catastrophic accident).
+(We dedicate this article to my friend, Simon, who is recovering well from what could have been an absolutely catastrophic accident).

 Resilience: it enables us to develop mechanisms for protection against experiences which could be overwhelming, it helps us to maintain balance in our lives during difficult or stressful periods, and can also protect us from the development of some mental health difficulties and issues.

 For me, resilience is about always having a positive outlook, even while in the midst of disaster.
 Resilience is about turning adversity into opportunity.
 Resilience is about not just having "Plan A", but also having "Plans B, C and D" and being able to switch plans in an instant.
 Resilience is about accepting that mistakes might have been made, then moving on to better things.

 I bounce well.
 Well, kind of and most of the time!

 I've had several terrible setbacks in the way of injuries and infections.
 Following each of these, I have always managed to come back fitter and stronger than before.

 Here's a couple that I have written about:

 The most catastrophic setback was a little over a year ago when I thought I was going to spend the rest of my life in a wheelchair!